edeprince3/pdaggerq/README.md

     //     - 0.50000 a* k h(ic) t1(ai) t1(ck)
     //     - 0.50000 c* i h(ka) t1(ai) t1(ck)

-The same output can be generated using the set_operator_product function:
+The same output can be generated using the add_operator_product function:

 Python: